sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 ```

 In the configuration above, this is included after building and running
-kcov. **You do not need to add this line again if you are using the exact
+kcov. **You do not need to add this line again if you are using the
 Travis CI configuration above.**

 This loads and runs a script that automatically finds and uploads coverage